 —Gavin

-While the rosemary infuses in the olive oil, mix your flour, sugar, and salt in the bowl of your mixer.
+While the rosemary infuses in the olive oil, mix the dry ingredients together in the bowl of your mixer.
 Break up any lumps of brown sugar with your hands or a whisk.
+Pour the water into the center of the flour mixture along with the rosemary and olive oil infusion.

-If you live somewhere very humid, hold back a few tablespoons of water and only add them if the dough needs it.
+If you live somewhere very humid, hold back a few tablespoons of water and only add them if the dough really needs it.
 If you live somewhere very dry, you may need to add a few extra teaspoons of water (but only do this if absolutely necessary!).

 Mixing vs. Kneading: